 - to change the eligibility to be a director as required under the Act.

-This began the inception of Regionalisation, where there would be only one service provider to provide all health care services to all people of the Barkly Region.
 In November 2009 a round of consultations and a Regional Community Forum was held and it was clear that Aboriginal people living in the Barkly wanted an Aboriginal Community Controlled Organisation to provide the health care services.

 An independent consultant, John Tregenza, was engaged who reported that there was general acceptance in the Barkly that Anyinginyi should be the future regional provider and recommended that we proceed accordingly.
 Despite the above, things reached a head in 2010 when the Anyinginyi position was now it was time to make a selection on the future provider however the Dept. of Health position was that a fresh round of consulting on governance needed to take place, despite communities clearly communicating to AHAC “don’t send consultants, just improve services.”

 The decision was made in September 2010 that Anyinginyi would be the sole service provider of Primary Health Care and we are currently working towards progressing this.
-More information on regionalisation will be provided later in your induction.

 In 2007 Anyinginyi received funding to build a brand new, state of the art Health Centre and this was officially opened by Warren Snowdon in April 2010.
 The new Health Centre has increased our client numbers by over 50%.